Tips for SEN Teachers on Staying Positive.

 These final three ideas are great.
 How about a memory jar or secret success diary to remember those times you had a positive impact.
 These don’t have to be huge things.
 Every teacher must be able to conjure up a memory of a time you cheered someone up, you helped a student through a difficult time, when you made a difference.

-Thanks for reading please add your ideas in the comments section.
+Thanks for reading our Ideas for Staying Positive please add your ideas in the comments section.